slackapi/python-slack-sdk/README.rst

 ID in the `thread_ts` attribute when posting a message.
 If you're replying to a threaded message, you'll pass the `thread_ts` ID of the message you're replying to.

+A channel or DM conversation is a nearly linear timeline of messages exchanged between people, bots, and apps.
+When one of these messages is replied to, it becomes the parent of a thread.
+By default, threaded replies do not appear directly in the channel, instead relegated to a kind of forked timeline descending from the parent message.

 .. code-block:: python

   from slackclient import SlackClient